NEWECX/vendor-sdk/readme.md

     -mf --make-fields-maps                     to make fields-maps.js from inventory data -vi --validate-inventory                   to validate inventory csv
-    -ra --retrieve-assets                      to retrieve assets of passed diamonds -si --submit-inventory                     to submit inventory feed to server -sa --submit-assets                        to submit retrieved assets to server -sb --submit-both-inventory-assets         to submit both inventory and assets to server -h, --help                                 display help for command
+    -ra --retrieve-assets                      to retrieve assets of passed diamonds -si --submit-inventory                     to submit original inventory feed to server -ssi --submit-std-inventory                to submit the generated standardized inventory csv to server -sa --submit-assets                        to submit retrieved assets to server -sb --submit-both-inventory-assets         to submit both inventory and assets to server -h, --help                                 display help for command